-Blackstone River Theatre's Art Gallery will host an exhibition and sale of The Abstract Art of Duke Robillard from February 18 through April 9 viewable two hours before and during scheduled theatre events, in the upper and lower lobby of the Blackstone River Theatre, 549 Broad St., Cumberland, RI.
+Blackstone River Theatre's Art Gallery will host an exhibition and sale of pastels and paintings by KAROLE NICHOLSON from October 14 through November 25 viewable two hours before and during scheduled theatre events, in the upper and lower lobby of the Blackstone River Theatre, 549 Broad St., Cumberland, RI.
 The BRT Art Gallery is an ongoing initiative to have the work of local visual artists combine with BRT's performing arts programming to enhance the audience's total experience.

 For more than 40 years, Karole has explored various expressive mediums including ceramics, collage, watercolor, acrylics, oils and hanging sculpture.
 In 2002, she took her first pastel class and discovered the medium that would speak to her like no other.

 Karole is an active member of the Pastel Society of Cape Cod, the Connecticut Pastel Society, the Pastel Society of New Hampshire, Providence Art Club, Attleboro Arts Museum and the Foxboro Art Association.
 She is a juried associate member of the Pastel Society of America.
 Her pastels have been shown in international competitions and national/regional shows throughout New England where she has won best of show and first place awards.